R1nge/Suika/Assets/Readme.md

 ﻿TODO:
-Hide continue button if mod config or selected mod has changed
+Hide continue button if mod suika images have changed (are different)

-Encrypt ContinueData, ModData  hash
+Encrypt mod data?
 Fix a lag spike when adding a polygon collider to a sprite renderer

 Shake OR Spin ???